-Upon entry into the program, each student is assigned an academic advisor.

-The primary goals of the advisor in the advising relationship are as follows:
+Upon entry into the program each student is assigned an academic advisor.
+The primary responsibilities of the advisor are as follows:

-- 1. Assist students in assessing their aptitude and suitability for a career in social work practice - 2.
-Provide students with specific information about courses and program requirements - 3.
-Advise on course planning in relation to the College's course requirements and the student's educational needs - 4.
-Consult with students as they plan their method of practice concentration and their field practice area - 5.
-Assist students in evaluating their progress and performance in the program - 6.
-Advise students who experience class and field performance difficulties or other issues related to their professional education - 7.
-Serve as mentor to students as they enter the social work profession.
+- 1. assist students in assessing their aptitude and suitability for a career in social work practice, - 2. provide students with specific information about courses and program requirements, - 3. advise on course planning in relation to the College's course requirements and the student's educational needs, - 4. consult with students as they plan their method of practice concentration and their field practice area, - 5. assist students in evaluating their progress and performance in the program, - 6. advise students who experience class and field performance difficulties or other issues related to their professional education, and - 7. serve as mentor to students as they enter the social work profession.

-Student Success advisors have a shared responsibility with students.
-No mandatory meetings with advisors are scheduled.
-It is the student's responsibility to contact his or her advisor when advice, consultation, and assistance is desired.
+Upon entering the program, a student is encouraged to meet with his or her advisor to complete a Program of Study form that includes a schedule of courses he or she plans to take during his or her educational program.
+A copy of the completed form is to be kept by the student and the student's advisor.
+The Program of Study form is to be reviewed and revised as needed.
+Other than the initial meeting with the advisor, no mandatory meetings with advisors are scheduled.
+It is the student's responsibility to contact his or her advisor when advice, consultation and assistance is desired.
 Graduate Students are expected to keep track of their own academic progress and to contact their advisor if they experience academic difficulties.
 The advisor will also approve admission to candidacy for graduation.